Skip to content

 A painter and war artist, Australian Will Longstaff is best remembered for his work entitled ‘Menin Gate at Midnight’.

-Depicting an army of spirits of dead soldiers marching in front of Ypres’ Menin Gate, the painting now has iconic status.
+Depicting an army of spirits of dead soldiers marching in front of the Menin Gate memorial, the painting now has iconic status.
 Recovering The Past has adopted the visual affect which Longstaff applied to the soldiers in his paintings.

 The War's Impact On Australian Society

 The exhibition’s accompanying text reveals a series of poignant personal testimonies of Australians who were impacted by the war.
-Sobering and often direct, their words reveal thought-provoking legacies, each the consequence of human-conflict.
+Sobering and often direct, their words reveal thought-provoking stories, each the consequence of human-conflict.

 “My mind is a blank – this will break my wife’s heart.”